Links (external links open in a new window)

 Electricity: 6 bulbs E14, 9 x 60 watt maximum, 1 bulb E27, 75 watt maximum, 110/220 volt (2 circuits).

 Any type of light bulb with an E14 socket and an E27 socket can be used.
 But bright/clear bulbs gives the most beautiful effect.

 Designer: Gino Vistosi (1925-1980).

 Other versions: Different sizes and colours.
 More or less discs.
-Made as a wall lamp, flush mount, table lamp.
+Also made as a wall lamp, flush mount and table lamp.
 Other disc chandeliers on this website: Gino Vistosi Disc Chandeliers

-This spectacular mouth blown glass disc chandelier is characteristic of Gino’s design vocabulary: simple, geometric shapes.
+This spectacular hand blown glass disc chandelier is characteristic of Gino’s design vocabulary: simple, geometric shapes.
 None of these lamps are identical and are all handmade.